What is a Home Loan Pre-closure?

 However, there are scenarios where continuing with Home Loan can be beneficial as well.
-Let us have a look at all the possible scenarios so that it becomes easy for you to decide whether or not should you be going for a prepayment and/or a pre-closure.
+Let us have a look at all the possible scenarios so that it becomes easy for you to decide whether you should go for a pre-payment / pre-closure or not.

 When Should You Go for a Home Loan Prepayment?

 First thing, a customer can save a lot of money on interest by making a pre-payment of their home loan before the tenure.
 This is obviously the best pro for prepayment of the home loan.

-Paying the entire amount early in the loan tenure so you can take the advantage of foregoing less on interest is the trick.
-Even at a later stage in the tenure, where customer has paid much of the interest,
+Paying the entire amount early in the loan tenure so you can take advantage of foregoing less on interest is the trick.
+Even at a later stage in the tenure, where a customer has paid much of the interest,

 If he or she has an excess of cash, it is always a good practice to prepay the loan and get some money off your back.

-Some banks have penalty rates which range from 3% to 5% of the total outstanding amount if a customer makes up his mind to prepay his or her loan.
+Some banks have penalty charges which range from 3% to 5% of the total outstanding amount if a customer makes up his mind to prepay his or her loan.
 However, the Reserve Bank of India had announced recently to stop charging a penalty to the customers who decide to prepay and close the loan account after a particular period of time.
 This only applies if a loan is levied on ‘floating-rate’ basis.
-As most of the loans are on fixed rate basis, the rule is not applicable.
+As most of the loans are on a fixed rate basis, the rule is not applicable to them.

 There are still some private and public sector banks who do not charge an extra penalty to a customer who opts to do so.